zkCasper

 Unfortunately for the verifier, naively using equation to update it’s commitment requires computing the Lagrange base which has a runtime complexity of .
 This complexity comes from evaluating the terms for both the numerator and denominator.
 An optimization that can be made here is to have the prover compute and provide the value instead, which the verifier can use to compute the update.
 But how can the verifier trust the correctness of this value? i.e .
 This is where KZG proofs come in.
 First we define the polynomial as the sum of all Lagrange bases in :

 This allows us create a KZG commitment to this polynomial as part of the KZG set up ceremony.
-Since we know that , thus the prover can can compute a KZG proof for the -th coordinate using the quotient.
+Since we know that , thus the prover can compute a KZG proof for the -th coordinate using the quotient.

 so that the verifier can verify by using the pairing check: